Bridging Microscopic Constructions and Continuum Topological Field Theory of Three-Dimensional Non-Abelian Topological Order: Microscopic construction of the field theory with an twist

 \subsection{Overview}

-Within the framework of continuum field theory, the (3+1)D $BF$ field theory with an $AAB$ twist unveils a hidden layer of quantum statistical behavior in 3d topological phases.
-Unlike conventional particle-loop braiding, where a phase arises from the direct winding of a particle around a loop, this theory supports braiding processes in which a particle moves around two unlinked loops without winding around either~\cite{PhysRevLett.121.061601}.
-The resulting trajectory, together with the loops, forms intricate Brunnian structures such as the Borromean rings, i.e., a configuration in which all three components are pairwise unlinked yet collectively linked.
-Remarkably, the nontrivial Borromean rings braiding indicates that this theory exhibits non-Abelian topological order, despite the underlying gauge group $G=\prod_i\mathbb{Z}_{N_i}$ being Abelian.
-It is important to note that Borromean rings braiding is not compatible with all multi-loop braiding processes, because a legitimate topological action cannot be written down to describe certain combinations of these processes~\cite{PhysRevResearch.3.023132}.
-This incompatibility stems from the requirement that the action for the twisted $BF$ theory must be gauge invariant.
-Building on these results, Ref.~\cite{Zhang2023fusion} systematically computes all fusion and shrinking rules in the $BF$ theory with an $AAB$ twist and confirm the presence of non-Abelian fusion and shrinking rules.
+Within the framework of continuum field theory, the (3+1)D $BF$ field theory with an $AAB$ twist unveils a hidden layer of quantum statistical behavior in 3D topological phases.
+Unlike conventional particle--loop braiding, where a phase arises from the direct winding of a particle around a loop, this theory supports braiding processes in which a particle moves around two unlinked loops without winding around either~\cite{PhysRevLett.121.061601}.
+The resulting trajectory, together with the loops, forms intricate Brunnian structures such as the Borromean-Rings, i.e., a configuration in which all three components are pairwise unlinked yet collectively linked.
+Remarkably, the nontrivial Borromean-Rings braiding indicates that this theory exhibits non-Abelian topological order, despite the underlying gauge group $G=\prod_i\mathbb{Z}_{N_i}$ being Abelian.
+It is important to note that Borromean-Rings braiding is not compatible with all multi-loop braiding processes, because a legitimate topological action cannot be written down to describe certain combinations of these processes~\cite{PhysRevResearch.3.023132}.
+This incompatibility stems from the requirement that the action for the twisted $BF$ theory must be gauge-invariant.
+Building on these results, Ref.~\cite{Zhang2023fusion} systematically computes all fusion and shrinking rules in the $BF$ theory with an $AAB$ twist and confirms the presence of non-Abelian fusion and shrinking rules.
 Moreover, these rules are shown to satisfy the consistency condition Eq.~(\ref{eq_consistent_4D}), which strongly constrains the associated fusion and shrinking coefficients.

-In this section, we present the 3d $\mathbb{D}_4$ quantum double model as a microscopic construction of the $BF$ theory with an $AAB$ twist.
-The fact that all nontrivial fusion and shrinking rules in the $BF$ theory with an $AAB$ twist are captured by the $\mathbb{D}_4$ quantum double model allows us to establish a concrete correspondence between these two theories.
+In this section, we present the 3D $\mathbb{D}_4$ quantum double model as a microscopic construction of the $BF$ theory with an $AAB$ twist.
+The fact that all nontrivial fusion rules, shrinking rules and braiding statistics in the $BF$ theory with an $AAB$ twist are captured by the $\mathbb{D}_4$ quantum double model allows us to establish a concrete correspondence between these two theories, as summarized in Table~\ref{tab_compare}.
 This result not only confirms the data derived from the continuum field theory but also demonstrates how these data are encoded in the microscopic lattice model.